 An additional step is taken when they wash really dirty crops (ie roots).
 They choose to either dunk or pre-spray them to ensure they come out of the machine clean and to minimize any chance of the need to pass them through a second time.

-PROCESSING HACK: Send the product, then the crate through and put the produce back in the same crate!
+EFFICIENCY TIP: Send the product, then the crate through and put the produce back in the same crate!

 One improvement that has been made was the installation of an electronic valve to put inline which turns off the high-pressure pump if the water supply does not meet the required demand.
 This saves the pump from running with-out wanter which could cause the pump to fail and avoid a costly repair.